 Don’t let these cautionary notes put you off the idea of doing yoga!
 Instead, check out these facts about yoga myths and then make up your own mind.

-If you veer away from the yoga mat because you think of yourself as a stiff and inflexible person, you’ve gotten the wrong impression about the practice.
+If you veer away from the yoga mat because you think of yourself as a stiff and inflexible person, you’ve got the wrong impression about the practice.

 It’s also worth noting that if you are already very flexible and have been diagnosed with hypermobility, you should seek out a yoga teacher who knows how to work with people who have lax joints.
 This will ensure that your yoga practice makes you stronger without causing you to accidentally injure yourself.